yunruse/trmnl-tricks/README.md

 | Synchronises         | ✅ The plugin will look the same for everyone, saving on rendering. | ❌ |
 | User's timezone?     | ❌ Being synced, it will use the _creator's_ time zone, if that's important for anything. | ✅ |
 | Stays up-to-date     | ✅ | ❌ Users will need to re-fork your recipe if you make useful updates. |

+Note that plugins with just an `author_bio` are installable - no worries there.

 ### Using form variables in plugin settings
 Rather than put your key into a polling URL or header, you can use `{{variables}}`